 We focus on areas of social marginalisation and economic deprivation, striving to offer the best musical opportunities in those communities least likely to encounter them.
 Our Choral Directors work in 53 state schools, which enthuse about the benefits gained by children in academic and behavioural outcomes.
 Although our work is closely linked to the Diocese’s programme of music and performance, there is no requirement of faith and we work with young people from all faiths and none; using the discipline of choral music to provide an excellent standard of training and inspiration.

 To date, our Programme has inspired over 25,000 young people, aged 5-21.
 Many progress through our system of after-school choirs rehearsing weekly and performing regularly at Leeds Cathedral and other prestigious venues.
 Last year, our choirs broadcast eight services on BBC Radio 3 and 4.
-Our Bradford Choirs perform and record with the Gabrieli Consort and will be broadcasting the Christmas Day service on BBC One this year.
+Our Bradford Choirs perform and record with the Gabrieli Consort and broadcast the Christmas Day service on BBC One in 2019.
 We maintain a consistent level of good practice and our team are frequently requested to act as advisers to other UK and American institutions on the establishment and ongoing management of music programmes for young people.

 ‘I joined Bradford Youth Choir at 9 years old.
 During my 7 years as a choir member I had the opportunity to travel to Germany, take part in many competitions and make life long friends and memories.
 BYC inspired me and nurtured me as a musician and led me to Leeds College of Music where I am currently studying for a degree.’